-Max Dingle is a Life Member of Jervis Bay and Basin Arts, artist, curator and writer who generously donates his time, experience and skills to supporting SeeChange.
+Max Dingle is a Life Member of Jervis Bay and Basin Arts, artist, curator and writer who has generously donated his time, experience and skills to supporting SeeChange since its early days.
 In January 2020 Max was awarded the Order of Australia Medal in well-deserved recognition of his outstanding service to culture and arts in the Shoalhaven.

 This wonderful art collection and archive was assembled by Max and his partner, the late Gavin Hughes, over a period of 50 years.
 Jervis Bay and Basin Arts is delighted to be able to pay tribute to this particular dimension of Max’s outstanding contribution to the cultural life of our city.